-I completed my masters from Uppsala University, Sweden in Cell and Molecular Biology and Neuroscience.
-My research work focused on Rainbow trouts, and I studied activation of immediate early genes (IEG): c-Fos and EGR-1 due to stress and aggressive behaviour and also contributed to the study of the behavioural difference between juvenile rainbow trouts.
-Swedish Foundation supported this project.
+I completed an interdisciplinary masters from Uppsala University, Sweden in Cell and Molecular Biology and Neuroscience.
+My master thesis focused on activation of immediate early genes (IEG): c-Fos and EGR-1 due to stress and aggressive behavior.

 Research interest: Neurodegenerative, Neurological, and Psychiatric Disorders, Neural circuits underlying learning and memory and the disorders underlying them, the effect of stress on brain disorders and if it disrupts the neural circuits underlying them, addiction, and fear.